hhtokpinar/sqfEntity/README.md

     part 'model.g.dart';

 **STEP 1:** Our model file is ready to use.
-Define your tables as shown in the example Classes below.
+Define your tables as shown in the example below.
  For example, we have created 3 tables constant for category, product and todo that instanced from "SqfEntityTable" as follows: